Skip to content

 Director, Carl Sagan Center, SETI Institute

-Frank Donald Drake is an American astronomer and astrophysicist.
-He is most notable as one of the pioneers in the search for extraterrestrial intelligence, and the founder of SETI.
+Frank Donald Drake was an American astronomer and astrophysicist.
+He was most notable as one of the pioneers in the search for extraterrestrial intelligence, and the founder of SETI.

-He is currently Emeritus Professor of Astronomy and Astrophysics at the University of California, Santa Cruz where he also served as Dean of Natural Sciences (1984–88).
+He was Emeritus Professor of Astronomy and Astrophysics at the University of California, Santa Cruz where he also served as Dean of Natural Sciences (1984–88).
 He serves on the Board of Trustees of the SETI Institute.

 He mounted the first observational attempts at detecting extraterrestrial communications in 1960 in Project Ozma, developing the Drake equation, and as the creator of the Arecibo Message, a digital encoding of an astronomical and biological description of the Earth and its lifeforms for transmission into the cosmos.